baychub/cb-gsg/Manual-Install-Linux.md

 You'll need know the specific commands for those tasks when you do the following:

  - Control details of the installation
- - Reboot the Edge Computer or close the terminal with the RSP Controller Application process
+ - Reboot the edge computer or close the terminal with the RSP Controller Application process
  - Close the browser running the web admin portal

 This document gives the commands for manually downloading, building, and starting the software to use Intel RSP.